davetang/onemanarmy/README.md

 not sure, make sure that your implementation can be replaceable, which is what you should be doing all the time anyway.

+The only way to develop software reliably and to make developments easier to understand and maintain is to follow the DRY (Don't Repeat Yourself) principle:

+>Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.

+DRY is about the duplication of _knowledge_, of _intent_.
+It is about expressing the same thing in two different places, possibly in two totally different ways.

 ## Linux administration

 * [Linux networking](https://github.com/davetang/learning_linux/blob/main/networking.md)